 We got to talking about the difficulties of getting enough sales for the brand because it was more expensive but not a designer brand.

 I knew exactly what she meant.
 My mom instilled the idea of buying fewer pieces at higher quality years ago.
 It’s why I continue to wear the same pieces year and year – and the clothing hasn’t fallen apart!

-It’s hard to make the jump from getting a bargain on a piece of clothing to buy quality clothes that are certainly more expensive.
+It’s hard to make the jump from getting a bargain on a piece of clothing to buying long-lasting clothes that are likely more expensive.
 This is especially the case if the item is by a brand with whom you aren’t familiar.
+I get it!

-While I’ve long supported buying fewer items of higher quality, that hasn’t meant I’ve limited my buying (until the last year or so).
-Now that I’ve really pared down my closet; sold and donated undergarments, shoes, and outerwear; and worked to buy primarily from sustainable clothing brands, I’ve been able to buy quality clothing without qualms.
+Now that I’ve really pared down my closet; sold and donated undergarments, shoes, and outerwear; recycling clothing items that might not have any life; and worked to buy primarily from sustainable clothing brands, I’ve been able to buy more quality, long lasting clothing without qualms.

 It’s also been wonderful to always have something to wear.
 Rarely do I go searching in my closet for something to wear.
 I know what’s in there and what will work best for my day.
 It’s so different to think that fewer options gives you more choices, but it’s absolutely the case.

 What to Invest in First in Your Wardrobe

 For ALL purchases, not just clothes, I’m a big fan of doing it piecemeal, replacing an item as it’s life has run its course, not just when you want to start.